deniz-simsek/deniz-simsek/_pages/cv.md

 * M.Sc. in Industrial Engineering, Bilkent University, 2021
 * B.Sc. in Industrial Engineering, Bilkent University, 2019

-Work experience
+Industry Experience (to be changed)
 ======
 * Spring 2024: Academic Pages Collaborator
   * Github University
   * Duties includes: Updates and improvements to template
   * Supervisor: The Users